 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important syndication and search engine indexing options.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important syndication and search engine indexing settings.

-The step-by-step tutorial below shows you how to configure your WordPress Reading Settings.
+The tutorial below explains how to configure your WordPress Reading Settings.

-Configuring Your WordPress Site – Reading Settings – Step-By-Step Tutorial
+How To Configure Your WordPress Settings – Tutorial

-Click on Settings > Reading in your main WordPress menu …
+Select Settings > Reading in your main WordPress menu …

-You will be taken to the ‘Reading Settings’ screen …
+You will be taken to the ‘Reading Settings’ page …

-(WordPress – Reading Settings Screen)
+(WordPress – Reading Settings)

-Reading Settings Screen
+WordPress Reading Settings Screen

 As mentioned in the introduction section of this tutorial, there are only a few settings to configure in this section, but these are very important.